Canucks fire Desjardins after missing postseason again

-VANCOUVER, British Columbia (AP) -- The Vancouver Canucks have fired coach Willie Desjardins after missing the postseason for the second consecutive season.
+VANCOUVER, British Columbia (AP) -- The Vancouver Canucks are trying to jumpstart their stalled rebuild with a new head coach.

-The team announced the move Monday, a day after ending the season with its eighth straight loss.
+Willie Desjardins was fired by Vancouver on Monday after missing the postseason for the second consecutive season.
+The team announced the move a day after ending the season with its eighth straight loss.

+In three years with Vancouver, Desjardins went 109-110-27.
+The 60-year-old led the club to the playoffs as a rookie NHL head coach in 2014-15, but the Canucks took a big step backward last season and then finished 29th out of 30 teams in the NHL standings this season.

+''He's a great person who has great character,'' president of hockey operations Trevor Linden said during a press conference at Rogers Arena. ''Our decision was based on just needing to make a change.

 Assistant coaches Doug Lidster and Perry Pearn were also let go.